-The two financial markets play a major role in the mobilization of money in a country’s economy.
-Primary Market encourages direct interaction between the companies and the investor while on contrary the secondary market is where brokers help out the investors to buy and sell the stocks among other investors.
-In the primary market bulk purchasing of securities does not happen while the secondary market promotes bulk buying.
+The two financial markets play a major role in mobilizing money in a country’s economy.
+The primary Market encourages direct interaction between the companies and the investor, while on the contrary, the secondary market is where brokers help the investors to buy and sell the stocks among other investors.
+In the primary market, bulk purchasing of securities does not happen, while the secondary market promotes bulk buying.

-This has a been a guide to the top difference between Primary Market vs Secondary Market.
-Here we also discuss the Primary Market vs Secondary Market key differences with infographics and comparison table.
+This has been a guide to the top difference between the Primary Market vs Secondary Market.
+Here, we also discuss the differences between the Primary Market vs Secondary Market with infographics and a comparison table.
 You may also have a look at the following articles to learn more –